 - 6.1 We recognise that all matters relating to child protection are confidential. - 6.2.
 The Headteacher/Designated Safeguarding Lead must only disclose personal information about a pupil to other members of staff on a need to know basis. - 6.3.
 Staff must not keep duplicate or personal records of child protection concerns.
-All information must be reported to the Designated Safeguarding Lead and securely stored in the designated location within the school, separate from the pupil records. - 6.4.
+All information must be reported to the Designated Safeguarding Lead and securely stored in the designated location within the school, separate from the pupil records.
+The DSL will keep written records of all concerns, discussions and decisions, including the rationale for those decisions.
+This will include instances where referrals were or were not made to any other agency. - 6.4.
 All staff are aware they cannot promise a child to keep secrets which might compromise the child's safety or well-being or that of another as they have a duty to share.
 Staff must, however, reassure the child that information will only be shared with those people who will be able to help them and therefore need to know. - 6.5.
 We will always undertake to share our intention to refer a child to Social Care (First Response) with their parent/carer's consent, unless to do so could put the child at greater risk of harm or impede a criminal investigation.
 If in doubt, we will consult with First Response on this point.
 We recognise that GDPR data Protection Act 2018 must not be a barrier for sharing information regarding safeguarding concerns in line with 'Working Together'.